 West Vancouver, like almost every municipality in Canada, has ageing infrastructure requiring a long-term plan and financial resources to repair, maintain and replace it.
 This includes everything from community centres and the Seawalk to park benches and sewer lines.

-Last year, the District took a critical first step to addressing this issue when Council passed an asset management levy and created an asset reserve.
+In 2016, the District took a critical first step to addressing this issue when Council passed an asset management levy and created an asset reserve.

 2017 Assessments for residential properties in West Vancouver increased by an average of 33%.